YurichBRO/discord-useful-features/README.md

 To use `\,` literally, escape the slash: `\\,`

 2.1 - when a command has two dates as arguments, you can now shorten the second one by only entering the part that differs from the first one.

+2.2 - removed -d flag as it is reloc-unique parameter, which is now passed through delete parameter.